Skip to content

 Important notes about sending events

 This SDK uses the HTTP V2 API and follows the same constraints for events.
-Make sure that all events logged in the SDK have the event_type field and at least one of device_id or user_id, and follows the HTTP API's constraints on each of those fields.
+Make sure that all events logged in the SDK have the event_type field and at least one of deviceId (included by default) or userId, and follow the HTTP API's constraints on each of those fields.

 Events represent how users interact with your application.
 For example, "Button Clicked" may be an action you want to note.